acerbilab/bads/README.md

 ## Reference

 1. Acerbi, L. & Ma, W. J. (2017).
-Practical Bayesian Optimization for Model Fitting with Bayesian Adaptive Direct Search. *arXiv preprint*, arXiv:YYMM.NNNN. (link)
+Practical Bayesian Optimization for Model Fitting with Bayesian Adaptive Direct Search. *arXiv preprint*, arXiv:1705.04405. ([link](https://arxiv.org/abs/1705.04405))

 You can cite BADS in your work with something along the lines of